-Western Civilization Social Science (Choose from two of the following) Sociology, Government, Psychology, or Economics Natural Science - [10 hours] (Must include at least one chemistry, biological science, or physical science laboratory class, and one mathematics course [MT1133 or higher], and excluding MT1123 Intermediate Algebra, MT 3123 Math for Teachers: P-4, MT 4223 Math for Teachers: 4-8, GS 3223 Science for Teachers: P-4, and GS 3233 Science for Teachers: 4-8) Health & Physical Education - [4 hours] Physical Education (Minimum of 2 hrs. activity)
+Composition 1113 and 1123 World Literature 2213 and 2223 Humanities elective (Choose from two of the following) Art Appreciation, Music Appreciation, Theatre Appreciation, or Intro to Philosophy Speech and Communication Religion, History, and Social Science - [18 Hours] Bible History and Interpretation U.S. History Western Civilization Social Science (Choose from two of the following) Sociology, Government, Psychology, or Economics Natural Science - [10 hours] Must include at least one chemistry, biological science, or physical science course with a laboratory class, and one mathematics course MT1133 or higher, and excluding MT1123 Intermediate Algebra, MT 3133 Math for Teachers I, MT 4123 Math for Teachers II, GS 3213 Science for Teachers: K-6, and GS 3233 Science for Teachers: 4-8.
+(MT 1123 Intermediate Algebra may be required if Math ACT score is less than 19.)
+Health & Physical Education - [4 hours] Physical Education (Minimum of 2 hrs. activity)